saulpw/visidata/dev/style.md

 - All VisiData functions in the API are available on the vd object, whose members are available in globals for execstr and internally.
 - commands that reference a row or col should be on Sheet (not global or BaseSheet)

+- Method names with leading underscore are private to file.
+- Method names with embedded underscore are private but available to visidata internals.
+- Method names without underscores (usually camelCase) are public API.
+- Most strings in vd are single-quoted; within an *execstr*, inner strings are double-quoted.
+This style is preferred to backslash escaping quotes: ``'foo("inner")'`` vs ``'foo(\'inner\')'``

 # docs